 - Determine sex differences in comorbidities (e.g., cardiovascular disease, depression, obesity, aging) and responses to their treatments in people living with HIV

 Within both programs, the ACTG provides financial support for both awardees and mentors.
-During the award period, awardees serve as members of the Underrepresented Populations Committee and on one of the science committees that best fit their interests.
-The applications for the next round of awards will be available around February 2023.
+During the award period, awardees serve as members of the Underrepresented Populations Committee and a science committee that best fits their interests.

-For questions or additional information, please contact Lisa Patton at firstname.lastname@example.org
+For questions or additional information, please contact Lisa Patton.